tomobones/python_automation/README.md

 # Python Automation

-small, useful Python automation programs
+small and useful automation programs in Python